telerik/kendo-ui-core/docs/web/grid/appearance.md

 Virtual scrolling is an alternative to paging.
 When enabled, the Grid will load data from the remote data source as the user scrolls vertically (horizontal scrolling is not virtualized).

+Either enable virtual scrolling, or paging, but not both features at the same time.

 When virtual scrolling is used, the HTML output is a little different, compared to standard scrolling:

     <div class="k-widget k-grid">